Chapter 3 - The Sunbelt States: Free,

-Although we only hit 13 states during our trip, these are the states of the sunbelt so are probably the more important ones for a new traveler.
+Although we only hit 13 states (AL, FL, MS, LA, TX, NM, CO, WY, SD, ID, UT, NV, CA) during our trip, most are the states of the sunbelt so are probably the more important ones for a new traveler.
 I like sunshine and assume others do also.
 This chapter tells some of the differences between these states relative to where you can park free, how they appear to feel about vagabonds, what time of year to visit (and not to visit) each of them, and I've also included some maps to interesting and little-advertised free (or real cheap) things to see.

 In the title to this chapter, I promised to talk about free, cheap, and impossible -- I'll talk about impossible first.
 Impossible is Florida and California.
 If you're trying to avoid campgrounds, these are the two states where it gets really difficult.
 They get alot of campers in these two states and I guess if everyone tried to camp free on the side of the road, things could get pretty crowded.
 Floridians go a little overboard, however, on trying to charge for everything.
 On the west coast of Florida, it's almost impossible to even stop and visit the ocean.
 We drove alot of miles up Highway 27 along the coast looking for anyplace to park and go walk in the sand.
 It seemed like every beach access road was private for those who lived in the area.
 We finally had to stop in the parking lot of a motel and walk through the motel to get to the beach.
 It's not quite that bad on the east coast, but alot of places there will charge a couple of dollars to just get onto the beach.
 I grew up in Florida and really hate to see it get so commercial.
 In my teenage years, I really used to enjoy wandering up and down the coasts and going from beach to beach.
 The only thing that I had to pay for then was gas and food.
 Nowadays, I probably wouldn't be able to afford to go wandering.